Hacker News

 heheh I've made that joke too, also "let's un-complicate this into a pointless complexity," when its goes over their head.

-11 hours ago by cjblomqvist
+4 years ago by cjblomqvist

 I understand that this is almost nitpicking (because the DRY example is not the point of your comment), but your DRY example is a really bad example of this, but rather a very good example of the lack of knowledge within the software community.
 According to Wikipedia, DRY means "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system" [1], NOT to deduplicate all code that looks the same.
 It's actually more or less exactly the same as the Single Responsibility principle.